 Spring Semester Deadline: December 31

-Arrive to campus by: Approximately one week before your program starts; specific dates will be sent to accepted students via email.
+Arrive at campus: Approximately one week before your program starts; specific dates will be sent to accepted students via email.

 Tuition Fees: Exchange students continue to pay their home institution’s tuition fees and receive a tuition waiver from the HebrewU.
 The tuition waiver allows students to take courses at the HebrewU at no cost.

 Housing: A limited number of on-campus student apartments are available and may be requested on your application.
 The cost of housing is not included in the tuition waiver.
 For more information, please see our University Housing page.

 Health Insurance: Students must have health insurance for the entire duration of their stay at the HebrewU.
 Students who do not have a health insurance policy from their home country must purchase health insurance through the HebrewU.
 The cost of health insurance is not included in the tuition waiver.
 For more information, please see our Health and Safety page.